s-rose1/Uber-Data-Analysis/README.md

 ![](images/Time-Analysis.png)

 + Wednesdays experience lowest demand for rides while Friday experiences highest.
-+ Weekends show among the lowest of ride counts.
-Further investigation reveals that 93% of all rides are Business category, explaining lack of rides on weekend.
++ Weekends are among the lowest of ride counts.
+Investigation reveals that 93% of all rides are Business category, potentially explaining lack of rides on weekend.
 + Ride demands fluctuate across the year, with peaks in the holiday season.
 + September experienced the lowest amount of rides at approximately 20.

 ![](images/Hour-Analysis.png)

-+ There exists twilight hours from 1:00AM-6:00AM in which rides are in low demand.
++ There exists twilight hours from 1:00AM to 6:00AM in which rides are in low demand.
 + There were exactly zero rides ordered at 4:00AM for the year of 2016.
 + There is a relatively high period for orders from 1:00PM to 6:00PM.